helospark/longtermstockfundamentals/README.md

 ![screenshot](images/screenshot.png)

-See more images on the bottom of the readme.
+See more images on the bottom of the README.

 ### Usage